ribatist/azure-docs/articles/active-directory/manage-apps/tenant-restrictions.md

 The following diagram illustrates the high-level traffic flow.
 Tenant restrictions requires TLS inspection only on traffic to Azure AD, not to the Office 365 cloud services.
 This distinction is important, because the traffic volume for authentication to Azure AD is typically much lower than traffic volume to SaaS applications like Exchange Online and SharePoint Online.

+Only users from permited tenants will be able to access resources, any user that is connected to your infrastructure that attempts to access a tenant that is not permited will not gain access.

 ![Tenant restrictions traffic flow - diagram](./media/tenant-restrictions/traffic-flow.png)

 ## Set up tenant restrictions